flutter/website/src/docs/deployment/cd.md

 There are a number of continuous integration (CI) and continuous delivery (CD) options available to help automate the delivery of your application.

-### All-in-one type of options, Flutter functionality built in XXX
+### All-in-one options with built-in Flutter functionality
 * [Codemagic][]
 * [Bitrise][]
 * [Appcircle][]